lawlessc/starseige/README.md

              *A radar mode that gives everything a monochrome CRT look(i think i was playing DEFCON a lot when i decided to implement this)
              *An aura borealis and an aura australis *I was also trying to use GLSL to code changing cloud textures.
+             *some newer files are using Kotlin as i was trying to learn that also when it came out.

 ![2](https://github.com/lawlessc/starseige/blob/main/1%20(1).jpg)
 ![2](https://github.com/lawlessc/starseige/blob/main/1%20(2).jpg)